Event Store

 val size: Int

-- One-to-One Relationship: One command produces one event stream
+- One-to-One: One command produces one event stream

 - Atomicity: All events in a stream are persisted as a single unit